aaronpowell/aaronpowell.github.io/src/documents/posts/2010-08-27-understanding-linq-to-umbraco.md

---- cson
+---
   title: "Understanding LINQ to Umbraco"
   metaTitle: "Understanding LINQ to Umbraco"
   description: "A look what LINQ to Umbraco is and what it isn't"
   revised: "2010-09-06"
   date: "2010-08-27"
-tags: ["umbraco","linq-to-umbraco"]
+  tags:
+    - "umbraco"
+    - "linq-to-umbraco"
   migrated: "true"
-urls: ["/understanding-linq-to-umbraco"]
+  urls:
+    - "/understanding-linq-to-umbraco"
-summary: """
+  summary: ""

-"""
 ---
 When LINQ to Umbraco dropped with Umbraco 4.5.0 there was a lot of excitement around it and everyone started using it.
 Personally I was thrilled about this, LINQ to Umbraco was the culmination of 6 months of really solid development effort and I was glad to see that it was paying off.